Cosmological dynamics of multifield dark energy: Multifield dark energy

 An $\epsilon_\phi \ll 1$ is required for the Universe to be accelerating at late times, as $\epsilon_\phi$ approaches a small {\it Hubble slow-roll parameter} $\epsilon \equiv - \dot{H}/H^2$ when dark energy dominates.
 Additionally, the scalar fields move in field space with a turning rate

 where $\mathcal{T}$ is the normalized tangent vector to the field-space trajectory given by

-A non-zero $\Omega$ signals that the scalars move along a trajectory in field space that is not a geodesic, which is a hallmark feature of multifield dynamics.
+A nonzero $\Omega$ signals that the scalars move along a trajectory in field space that is not a geodesic, which is a hallmark feature of multifield dynamics.
 The turning rate \eqref{eq:OmegaGen} can be written as

 for models with two scalar fields $\phi^1$ and $\phi^2$, where $\dot\phi_a=\mathcal{G}_{ab}\dot\phi^b$.
 The dark energy slow-roll parameter $\epsilon_\phi$ is then related to the so-called {\it potential slow-roll parameter}